daemon515/udacity_ml_project/README.md

 ### Other Artifacts used for the project
 stock_data/*.csv -> contains all processed stock data

-capstone_evaluation_histor.csv -> model evaluation loss history results
+capstone_evaluation_history.csv -> model evaluation loss history results

 capstone_evaluation_scores.csv -> model evaluation score results

 consolidated_exp.csv -> These are results from my parameter tuning exercise.
 Please avoid having to run them all as they take considerable amount of time.

+### Redundant and Not needed to be reviewed
+capstone_report_and_code.ipynb -> Contains both code and report together

 ## Steps to download and run
 git clone the project

-Run the Ipython Notebook: capstone_submission.ipynb
+Run the Ipython Notebook: capstone_ipython_notebook.ipynb

 Note:
 I have already saved off results of the runs locally (see Other artifacts section above)